Lets Get To Know Coach Lee...

 At that time (we’re talking pre-2002 rules), the original scoring system was 3 games for 15 points rally system.
 Which meant that you had to win 2 games out of 3 to win, but in order to get a point you had to be the one serving.

 If you served and you lost that rally, neither side would get a point.
-And so you give the opportunity to gain a point for the other team.
+And so you give the opportunity to gain a point to the other team.
+Professionals normally do a low service to restrict the possibilities of return, but because the shuttle flies upward toward the net.
+It was thought of as a defensive shot, and therefore it made sense for you not to lose a point on your serve.

 If the score became 13-13, the first team to reach 13 could decide to play until 15 or ‘set’, meaning they reset the score to 0-0 and whoever reaches 5 points first would win.